-Mr Baker is president of Team Implementers, a certified Project Management Professional, and author of the books Multi-company Project Management, Learn by Doing Microsoft Project Basics, and the Project Management eWorkbook.
+Mr Baker is president of Team Implementers, a certified Project Management Professional, and author of Multi-company Project Management, Predictive Projects eWorkbook, Agile Projects eWorkbook, and Project Scheduling eWorkbook.
 Since retiring from General Motors, he consults, teaches, and publishes based on his expertise in project management and stamping operations.

 Baker acquired much of his project and operations management experience during his successful career with General Motors Corporation.
 He gained this experience in a variety of roles such as Superintendent of Industrial Engineering, Production Manager, Assistant Plant Manager, and Chief Manufacturing Engineer at General Motors Headquarters.

 During his last ten years with GM in his assignment as Chief Manufacturing Engineer, Baker managed a manufacturing engineering group consisting of 40 engineers that supported all North American GM stamping plants in maintaining, standardizing, and improving operations in the US and Canada and led the Metal Fabricating Division’s $2.0 billion Press Modernization Program.
 This involved strategic planning the type, location, timing, and product allocation of all new and upgraded stamping equipment and facilities.
 As Program Manager, Baker directed multiple project managers involved in simultaneous $50 million+ projects required to modernize the stamping division’s operations.
 Most of the projects involved international companies operating across large geographical boundaries in the United States, Canada, Germany, Japan, and Brazil.
 The modernization program impacted over 60% of all stamping equipment in GM and, when combined with plant productivity efforts, resulted in GM’s stamping equipment productivity improving from least productive in 1996 to most productive in 2003 for all manufacturers in North American as measured by The Harbour Report®.